ietf-wg-asdf/SDF/sdf.md

 default namespace is always the target namespace for a name for which a definition is contributed.
-When emphasizing that name definitions are contributed to the default namespace, we therefore also call it the "target namespace".
+When emphasizing that name definitions are contributed to the default namespace, we therefore also call it the "target namespace" of the SDF definition file.

 E.g., in {{example1}}, definitions for the following global names are contributed: